open-component-model/ocm/pkg/config/README.md

 }
 ```

-Typically such an object SHOULD provide a serialization format.
+Typically, such an object SHOULD provide a serialization format.
-If supported it must get an unique type name and it can be
+If supported it must get a unique type name, and it can be
 registered for the configuration context.

 The following snipped shows a typical pattern, how to implement this.